bvk/past/README.md

 --------

 This package reimplements the password-store management command `pass` under a new name `past`.
-Additionally, it comes with in-built support for a browser extension for Google Chrome or Chromium.
+Additionally, it comes with in-built support for an browser extension for Google Chrome and Chromium.
 As of now, only Mac OS X and GNU/Linux are supported.

-You should already be a password-store user to use this package; otherwise, functionality provided in this package may not be useful to you.
-See [passwordstore.org](https://passwordstore.org) to learn about password-store.
+You should already be familiar with password-store package; otherwise, this package may not be useful to you.
+See [passwordstore.org](https://passwordstore.org) to learn about password-stores.

 DEPENDENCIES
 ------------

-Past requires `git` and `gpg` tools for normal operations.
-You need to have `go` version `1.12` or above for installation.

-Please make sure that `git` and `gpg` tools are available in one of the default `PATH` directories (`/bin:/usr/bin:/usr/local/bin`).
+Past requires `git` and `gpg` tools (GPGTools on Mac OS X) for normal operations.
+Please make sure that `git` and `gpg` tools are available in the `PATH` directories `$HOME/bin:/usr/local/bin:/usr/bin:/bin`.

+You also need to have `go` version `1.12` or above for installation.

+Browser extension does not use any external javascript libraries so that security footprint is minimized.
+However, it uses external Google's Material Icons library for buttons.

 INSTALLATION
 ------------